SimardeepKullar/TruckDatabase/README.md

 To see this application in action OpenVPN is required to connect to Toronto Metropolition University's servers.
 Once a connection is secured, this link will become accessible. https://webdev.scs.ryerson.ca/~s3kullar/

+To see images of the web page instead, please see the png files attached.